Dental SaaS-to-WordPress Rebuild, 33 Hours Delivered in 18 Days — White-Label for a US Marketing Agency

 All decisions about which legacy URLs to preserve, redirect, or retire belonged to the agency.
 Our role was implementation fidelity to their delivered spec.

 The risk the agency was managing was not a generic redirect-map risk.
 It was the specific shape of a dental SaaS migration — a platform that generates structured paths for article libraries, category archives, and specialty content sections that have no WordPress equivalent.
 If any of those auto-generated paths were in the index and the redirect spec didn’t cover them, the agency’s crawl would surface a gap.
-The discipline was treating the SaaS platform’s URL surface as adversarial rather than simple: assuming paths existed that wouldn’t appear in a standard sitemap export.
+So we treated the SaaS platform’s URL surface as adversarial rather than simple: assuming paths existed that wouldn’t appear in a standard sitemap export.

 Risk context.
 Dental-industry SaaS platforms like the one Rappaport Dental was migrating from generate URL structures that a standard sitemap review does not capture — article archive paths, category slugs, and provider-generated content sections can accumulate in index without appearing in the agency’s sitemap column.
 The failure mode at cutover is not a broken homepage; it is a crawl-discovered cluster of 4xx paths that nobody’s spec anticipated.
 Handling this rebuild correctly required actively auditing the legacy platform’s URL surface for auto-generated paths, surfacing them to the agency before cutover, and confirming whether they were in-scope for redirection or out-of-scope for retirement.